 Anorexia Nervosa Genetics Initiative (ANGI)

-The Anorexia Nervosa Genetics Initiative (ANGI), an initiative of The Klarman Family Foundation, is the largest and most rigorous genetic investigation of eating disorders ever conducted.
-Dr. Cynthia Bulik at the University of North Carolina at Chapel Hill is the lead investigator of ANGI with collaborators from Karolinska Institutet, Stockholm, Sweden (Dr. Mikael Landén), Aarhus University, Aarhus, Denmark (Dr. Preben Bo Mortensen), and Berghofer Queensland Institute for Medical Research, Brisbane, Australia (Dr. Nick Martin) with assistance from the University of Otago, Christchurch, New Zealand (Drs.
+The Anorexia Nervosa Genetics Initiative (ANGI), an initiative of The Klarman Family Foundation, was at the time the largest and most rigorous genetic investigation of eating disorders ever conducted.
+Dr. Cynthia Bulik at the University of North Carolina at Chapel Hill was the lead investigator of ANGI with collaborators from Karolinska Institutet, Stockholm, Sweden (Dr. Mikael Landén), Aarhus University, Aarhus, Denmark (Dr. Preben Bo Mortensen), and Berghofer Queensland Institute for Medical Research, Brisbane, Australia (Dr. Nick Martin) with assistance from the University of Otago, Christchurch, New Zealand (Drs.
 Martin Kennedy and Jenny Jordan).

 If you are a researcher interested in accessing data or biological samples from ANGI, click here for details.
-Genome-wide association study (GWAS) summary statistics will be available after publication on the Downloads page of the Psychiatric Genomics Consortium website.
+Genome-wide association study (GWAS) summary statistics are available on the Downloads page of the Psychiatric Genomics Consortium website.

 The ANGI team is grateful to all participants worldwide, to the research teams in the USA, Europe, and Australasia who helped create this unprecedented resource, and to all of the clinicians, researchers, bloggers, journalists, family members, advocates, and individuals with lived experienced who joined us in our collaborative effort to make ANGI a reality.